Yahyakiani/Css_Notes/Islamiat/Islamiat Notes.md

 2. Treatment of Women in other religions and civilizations
 3. status of women in islam
 4. Spiritual Aspect
-5. Rights(Social,Economic,Political, Marital) ?
+5. Rights(Social,Economic,Political(MEHR Decision Umer)) ?
 Who was Rufaida al Aslamia ?
 6. Haq Mehr ?
 Umer reference ?
 7. How right of Khula(divorce) differs in islam and west ?
 8. Inheritance